formux-dev/info/README.md

 ## Why use Formux?
 Formux is a form platform.
-What makes Formux stand out is it's ablilty to change theming on the fly, based on user feedback.
-We have the ablity to load a theme config when the form loads.
-When a user completes a form in the web app, they are asked to rate the desing of the form on a scale form 1 to 5.
+What makes Formux stand out is its ability to change theming on the fly, based on user feedback.
+We have the ability to load a theme config when the form loads.
+When a user completes a form in the web app, they are asked to rate the design of the form on a scale from 1 to 5.
 This informs our backend about how the theme presented to the user preformed.

 ## Sounds great, how do I try it?
 We are still in the process of fleshing out the system.
 The MVP will not have a complete admin UI for creating forms and displaying responses.
 It will just focus on making the end-user experience and theme optimization as smooth as possible.